msherif4/kodo/doxygen/coding_layer_api.md

 \tableofcontents

-A large part of the funcitonality of the encoding algorithms are implemented by implementation of this API.
+A large part of the functionality of the encoding algorithms are implemented by implementation of this API.

 ### encode